campbell000/blog/content/articles/halo-tracker.md

 ## FAQs
 ### Such slander!
 Where did you get this data?
 Directly from 343's half-functioning, busted, stripped-of-its-funding API.
-If you have an issue with the data, following this link: https://support.halowaypoint.com/hc/en-us.
-I'm sure they'll get back to you!
+Complain to Microsoft, not to me.

 ### When does this get updated?
-Every Wednesday night or thursday morning.
-The entire process is automated (i.e. gathering of data, posting to this site)
+An automated script runs every Wednesday night to update this page.

+### Do "off-cycle" games count towards the stats (i.e. socials, weekends, etc)?
+NOOOOOOOOOOOOOO.
+Only games played during regulation Halo Night count towards these stats.

 ### What do the categories mean?
 Hover over the "i" button for each category for an explanation